|Morgan, Mordred, and Avalon

-In Arthurian contexts, “Logres” is often used to describe the Brittonic territory roughly corresponding to the borders of the geographic area that we now call England before the region was taken over by the Angles and Saxons (with more than a few Jutes and Frisians involved as well).
-According to Geoffrey of Monmouth’s influential (pseudo)history Historia Regum Britanniae (History of Kings of Britain), the realm (of Locris) was named after the legendary King Locrinus (or Locrine or Logryn), the oldest son of Brutus of Troy.
-This may or may not be a false etymology, for the name Locris (or Locrinus or Logryn) could easily be a form of the word Laicus taken through Laic-r(um) to Lloeg(y)r, and finally to Logres as a natural linguistic evolution that includes the Mediæval Welsh Lloegyr.
+In Arthurian contexts, Logres is often used to describe the Brittonic territory roughly corresponding to the borders of the geographic area that we now call England before the region was taken over by the Angles and Saxons (with more than a few Jutes and Frisians involved as well).
+According to Geoffrey of Monmouths influential Historia Regum Britanniae (History of Kings of Britain), the realm (of Locris) was named after the legendary King Locrinus (Locrine, Logryn - meaning beauty), the eldest of three sons of Brutus of Troy (Kamber and Albanac being the other two sons, respectively, meaning wisdom and boldness).
+The name Locris (Locrinus, Logryn) could be a form of the word Laicus taken through Laic-r(um) to Lloeg(y)r/Legor/Ligores, and finally to Logres as a linguistic evolution that includes the Mediæval Welsh Lloegyr.

 These books have been years in the making.
 The main goal is to present a high level of scholarship in the coverage of the following topics: Arthur, Gawain, Tristan/Isolde, The Lady of the Lake, The Holy Grail, Morgan le Fay/Mordred/Avalon, Excalibur, Guinevere, The Round Table/Knights, Camelot, Lancelot, Perceval/Galahad, and Merlin.
 These thirteen books not only explore each topic, but analyse how those subjects represent the material origins and fundamental archetypes of the whole of Arthuriana that are related through cultural locations and familial connections.

-The links on this website are to the pages of outlines for each of the books.
+The links on this website lead to the pages of outlines for each of the books.
 Every outline is meant to be thorough on that particular subject matter.
 Questions, comments, criticisms, corrections, and encouragement are always welcome.
-Helping to “tweak” the content not only improves the project itself, but enlightens the Arthuriana community who would find this website useful as an Arthurian Mediæval Source Texts Study.
-The Circle of Logres: Encyclopædia Arthuriana books will expand the power and usefulness of the website and the overall endeavour as well.
+Helping to tweak the content not only improves the project itself, but enlightens the Arthuriana community who would find this website useful as an Arthurian Mediæval Source Texts Study.
+Circle of Logres: Encyclopædia Arthuriana will expand the power and usefulness of the website, as well as the overall endeavour.